 The Chair

 In a previous article, I explained why the chair is the key to most board appointments.
-The chair will have substantial input into the board recruitment and often the final say in who is appointed.
-It is that these chairs have been in the position for more than 7 years, and unlikely that they would be considered as diverse (less than 10% would be women.
+The chair has substantial input into the selection criteria for a new board director and often has the final say regarding who is appointed.
+Most chairs have been in their positions for many years, and old-school chairs are less likely to prioritise diversity over other attributes.
+This will legitimately only happen as new diverse chairs are appointed or chairs are pressured into revising the diversity on their board.

-Board recruitment practices do not favour diversity
+Board recruitment practices do not always favour diversity

 Conclusion